 FSANZ's approach to the safety assessment of all GM foods applies concepts and principles outlined in the Codex Principles for the Risk Analysis of Foods derived from Biotechnology (Codex, 2009).
-Based on these principles, the risk analysis undertaken for corn line DP51291 used the best scientific evidence available.
+Based on these principles, the risk analysis undertaken by FSANZ for corn line DAS1131 used the best scientific evidence available.
 The applicant submitted a comprehensive dossier of quality-assured raw experimental data.
-In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used in the safety assessment.
+In addition to the information supplied by the applicant, other available resource material including published scientific literature and general technical information was used by FSANZ in the safety assessment.

-the promotion of consistency between domestic and international food standards
+the promotion of consistency between domestic and international food standards the desirability of an efficient and internationally competitive food industry the promotion of fair trading in food